rachbrook/CCFRP/CCFRP otolith targets 2023/CCRFP_species_otolith_summary_2023.md

-# First Pass at Determining 2023 Otolith Collections
+# Determining 2023 Otolith Collections
+## Methods
-The following use only data from 2019, 2021 and 2022 from the reference areas.
+The following use data from 2019, 2021 and 2022 from the reference areas.
 Drifts that did not see any of the target species are also excluded.
-I also excluded the following MPA locations, Farallons, Point Conception, Laguna Beach, Trinidad and "BM" (error?).
+The following MPA locations were also excluded: Farallons, Point Conception, Laguna Beach, Trinidad and "BM".

-As a first pass, I looked at the total number of a given species by north and south of Point Conception.
-I did this because we have been separating assessments at Point Conception for most of the nearshore species, and species compositions and fishing practices are fundamentally different in these two regions.
-If there were fewer than 4 of a given species seen across the three years, I excluded them from the collections analysis.
-I also removed yelloweye rockfish and the olive or yellowtail rockfish category.
+Species with fewer than 4 individuals seen across the three years were excluded.
+Yelloweye rockfish and the olive or yellowtail rockfish category were also removed.

-I then took the ratios of a
-species within by CCFRP institution and scaled that to either a collection total for each region of 50 samples (otoliths) or 70% of the total.
-In an assessment model, we usually exclude any age data with fewer than 30 samples per year.
+Ratios of a species within by CCFRP institution were taken and scaled to either a collection total for each region of 50 samples (otoliths) or 70% of the total.

-I realize that we need to scale back some of the collections by programs, e.g., BML, and also figure out if we should lingcod.
-The NWFSC is currently exploring a comparison of lingcod otoliths reads with spine.
-Collection of spine is a bit more difficult.
-There is also an interest in developing post-fillet back calculations for lingcod.
-What I'd like to hear from each partner, is the maximum number of otoliths you think you could possibly collect.
-We will also have staff available to process fish (as long as COVID trends the right direction).

-For species that are less common, otoliths can still be used to look at growth curves, e.g. copper and quillback this cycle.

-I will clean up the tables below and look at a few other metrics including available habitat in the reference sites for each university's site to make sure we're scaling samples approporiately.

-This document lives on my Github page and will allow us to reproduce these values as a moving window going forward, and also adjust according to assessment prioritization.
-The Council will decide a preliminary assessments for the odd year in the prior even year, with final decisions coming in June.
-That should give us time to adjust these numbers for special collections.

-We also have an interest in fin clips, especially for vermilion/sunsets and also blue/deacons.

 \newpage